n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 ```

 This function is more complex than the previous one.
-- `ps` is a pointer which points to a input string start pointer
+- `ps` is a pointer that points to an input string start pointer
-- `es` points to the end of input string
+- `es` points to the end of the input string
-- `q` is a pointer, it would store the start of splited command.
+- `q` is a pointer, it would store the start of the split command.
-- `eq` is a pointer, it would store the end of splited command.
+- `eq` is a pointer, it would store the end of the splited command.

 This function would:

-First, jump over the whitespaces at the start of input
+First, jump over the whitespaces at the start of the input

-Sencond, if the input string's first character is a symbol ("|();&<>"), it would
+Second, if the input string's first character is a symbol ("|();&<>"), it would
-return the symbol after prune the rest part of input.
+return the symbol after pruning the rest part of the input.
-If not, it would set return value as `a` and jump over the no-symbol characters.
+If not, it would set the return value as `a` and jump over the no-symbol characters.
 Btw, it could also recognize ">>" and set the return value to '+'.

 In a word, this function would parse the command

 return the type of the first part of the command.
 Besides, the parsed part would be stored in `q` and `eq`.

-The shell.c always combines `peek` function and `gettoken` function. we gonna analysis them later.
+The shell.c always combines the `peek` function and `gettoken` function. we gonna analysis them later.